sseanik/python-cheatsheet-1531/README.md

 ### Extending Lists

-What happens when we want to concatenate a list onto a list?
+What happens when we want to append multiple values or even a list onto an existing list?

 ```python
 numbers = [1, 2]